 Step 5: Review summary and run import

 - Review your import selections to make sure that everything looks right.
 If you need to make any final changes to your import, click on Edit.
 This will take you back to Step 4 in the import flow, where you can update channel data.
 To modify users, select Choose users to import.
 Click on Next to return to the import summary.

 - When you’re ready to import your data, click on Import.
 You can use the progress bar to track the status of your import.
 You’ll also see Importing… next to data that is currently being moved into Slack.

 Slack will run your import in five phases and send you an email when your import is complete.

 Note: Members can use the destination workspace as usual while the import is running, but should avoid making any changes to channels or user accounts.
 Making these changes may cause the import to fail.

 - If you have any questions, or if you’re having trouble with imports, visit our FAQ for troubleshooting tips.

 - If your import stops running before it has been completed, contact us so that we can help to get things back on track.

 - To cancel and reverse an import, click on Reverse import.
 This action will remove imported channels and messages from your Slack workspace, but not members.

-- Workspace owners and admins
+- Workspace owners

-- Free, Standard and Plus subscriptions
+- Free, Pro and Business+ subscriptions